montehurd/mediawiki-quickstart/README.md

 export MW_DBSERVER=mediawiki-mysql-1
   # If using Quickstart's built-in MySQL container, you must also use the following COMPOSE_PROFILES to instruct docker to start the mysql container in addition to the 'default' containers.
 Reminder: only use this if 'MW_DBSERVER=mediawiki-mysql-1'
   export COMPOSE_PROFILES="default,mysql"
-  # If using Quickstart's built-in MySQL container, you can use SEED_DATA_URL to give Quickstart's MySQL container a zipped up '/var/lib/mysql' "seed data" folder to use'.
-Reminder: only use this if 'MW_DBSERVER=mediawiki-mysql-1'
-  export SEED_DATA_URL="https://wikimedia.github.io/pixel-seed-data/database_2025-02-12_16-49-46-0600(CST).tar.gz"

 export MW_DBNAME=my_wiki
 export MW_DBUSER=root